 It’s not about getting permission to go out, it’s about being courteous and respectful towards your spouse.

-4. It takes 2 hands to clap
+4. Marriage lessons: It takes two hands to clap

 Among other great marriage lessons from this dad in his forties, is that no conflict is 100% the fault of one party.
 This doesn’t only apply to conflicts in marriage.
 Whether it’s with a friend, co-worker, partner or even when it concerns your children, the same applies.